Gut Health: The Key to Overall Well-being

 Foods That Harm the Gut

 On the other hand, a diet high in processed foods, refined sugars, and unhealthy fats can disrupt the gut microbiome, leading to issues such as bloating, inflammation, and poor digestion.
 Artificial sweeteners, commonly found in diet foods and drinks, can negatively affect gut bacteria.
-Excessive alcohol consumption and red meat intake should also be limited, as they may harm gut health over time.

 By making mindful food choices and striving for a balanced diet, you can cultivate a gut environment that supports long-term health and vitality.